ReemMeisner/SQL-Inventory-Database-RMeisner/README.md

-# SQL Inventory Database RMeisner
-# Oracle Inventory Database Project
+# SQL Oracle Inventory Database Project

 This project was designed and implemented in **Oracle Live SQL** to model an inventory management system.
 It demonstrates relational database concepts such as primary and foreign key constraints, entity relationships, and data manipulation.